 There is a saying that cash is king and this is true in poker.
 Tournament players may have the occasional big win to boost their bankrolls, but cash games players win more consistently.
 A winning cash game player will still endure losing streaks, yet nothing compared to a tournament player.
 Even the best tournament players run the risk of having a losing year at the tables if Lady Luck is not shining on them.

 Cash Game Cons

 You pay a lot of rake as a cash game player.
 Tournament grinders are raked once on their buy-in.
 Cash games are raked almost every time there is a flop.
 It is almost like the rake is an additional tax on winnings.
-Online poker sites such as Americas Cardroom, Bovada and Ignition Poker offer loyalty programs linked to the rake you generate.
+Check out our Americas Cardroom review, Bovada Poker review and Ignition Poker review offer loyalty programs linked to the rake you generate.
 Be sure to check out the best offer for you if you play a lot of cash game poker.

 The potential for large losses is another thing to consider if you have not decided whether to play cash games or tournaments.
 Tournament players can only lose the money the invested in the buy-in, but cash game players can lose their entire bankrolls if they are not careful.
 Avoid cash games if you are prone to going on full-blown monkey tilt!

 Cash game players tend to be stronger poker players than their tournament counterparts.
 Stacks are deeper more often in cash games and this leads to a more analytical approach.
 It is rare to find weak players when you move up the stakes in cash games, yet there are terrible tournament players at all levels.

 Fame and big wins are two of the biggest pros for tournament players.
 Tournaments are the staple of any poker-related TV show and are what attracts the attention of recreational players.
 How many times in the last month have you read about a cash game grinder having another profitable week?
 Compare that to the number of articles you have seen talking about someone winning a tournament.